acw414/eLISA/README.md

 1) If the user is **running eLISA for the first time**, they should start by installing the originr package by following the instructions under the **Dependencies** section.
 Skip this step if originr is already installed.

-2) The user can **clone the eLISA repository to Hoffman2** by typing:
+2) The user can **clone the eLISA repository to Hoffman2** by typing the following into the command line:
 ```
 git clone https://github.com/acw414/eLISA.git
 ```
-into Hoffman2.
-This should make a copy of this repository.

-3) The user should **copy their input file into the eLISA/Scripts directory**
+3) The user should then **copy their input file into the eLISA/Scripts directory**

-4) **To run eLISA**, the user should **navigate into the eLISA/Scripts directory**, and type:
+4) **To run eLISA**, the user should first **navigate into the eLISA/Scripts directory** then type:
 ```
 sh eLISA.sh inputfile.txt
 ```
-where inputfile.txt is the name of the user's own input file.
+(where inputfile.txt is the name of the user's own input file)

 ## Expected Output